CoolerGit/DyslexiRead/README.md

 4. Your app will be live at `https://your-username.github.io/dyslexiread/`

 ### Option 3: Just download the file
-Download `index.html`, open it in any modern browser.
-That's it.
+Download `index.html` and open it it any browser, preferably Microsoft Edge.

 ---